 In your time on the internet, you’ll probably have seen plenty of pay per click ads.
 They’re normally at the top of the page and look like this:

 The giveaway is the word ‘Ad’ next to them.

-Search engine marketing covers both pay per click and organic search strategy (also known as SEO or search engine optimization – I hope you’re taking notes).
+Search engine marketing covers both pay per click and organic search strategies.
 So, it’s good to understand how both work and how they can complement each other if you’re building your marketing strategy.